jenkins-x/jx-docs/content/en/v3/admin/platforms/azure/svc_principal.md

 eval export ARM_SUBSCRIPTION_ID=$SUBSCRIPTION_ID
 env | grep ARM_
 ```
 At this point you should now be ready to perform the Terraform steps to build the environment using the service principal credentials.
-You should keep the Terraform environment variables (ARM_) values in a safe place unitl the service principal resource is deleted.
+You should keep the Terraform environment variables (ARM_) values in a safe place until the service principal resource is deleted.
 You can find more details on managing the service principal by viewing [Create an Azure service principal with the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli#reset-credentials).
 ### Clean up
 Clean up is straightforward.
-Once you delete the service principal all roles and permissopms are also deleted as well.
+Once you delete the service principal all roles and permissions are also deleted as well.
 The following Azure CLI commands will remove the roles and service principal.
 ``` bash
 az ad sp delete --id $APP_ID --only-show-errors
 ```